MuhammadKhoshnaw/BasicMVIApp/README.md

 remote data source and one local data source.
 It is also implementing our `MovieRepository` interface in the second layer.

-Then the `updateMovieList` function is using a remote data source to load new remote movies and then uses the local data source to update the locally cashed movie list.
-The function `observeMovies` is returning a flow of movies that can be used to observe the locally cashed movies.
+Then the `updateMovieList` function is using a remote data source to load new remote movies and then uses the local data source to update the locally cached movie list.
+The function `observeMovies` is returning a flow of movies that can be used to observe the locally cached movies.
 And `loadMovieSize`
 is just returning the size of locally cached movies.